temporalio/documentation/docs/retry-activities-and-workflows.md

     // Workflow.retry accepts the same `RetryOptions` available to activities RetryOptions retryOptions =
         RetryOptions.newBuilder()
+        // TODO add more retry customizations if available.
         .setInitialInterval(Duration.ofSeconds(1))
         .build();
     // Here we wrap our Workflow implementation and invoke it using `Workflow.retry`